QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Abstract

 \section{Abstract}

-The results of our QCD analysis for nonsinglet quark distributions and nucleon structure function $F_2(x,Q^2)$ in unpolarized case and at the next-to-next-to-leading order (NNLO) approximation are presented here, using the laplace transformation technique.
-In our analysis we employ the Jacobi polynomials expansion for the structure function.
-We also obtain the contributions of the higher twist (HT) at large $x$ region for the proton and deuteron structure function.
-The results which we achieve for the unpolarized quark distribution functions are in good agreement with recent theoretical models as well as with available experimental data from different collaboration groups.
-We particularly compare our results for the valence-quark parton distribution functions sets with the contemporary collaborations like CT14, MMHT14, MKAM16 and NNPDF groups.
-The comparison indicates good agreement between the results from the literature and ours.
+In this work, using the Laplace transformation technique we present our results for non-singlet quark distributions as well as nucleon structure function $F_2(x,Q^2)$ in unpolarized case at next-to-next-to-leading order (NNLO) QCD accuracy.
+We shall particularly compare our results for the sets of valence-quark parton distribution functions with the contemporary collaborations like CT14, CT18, MMHT14, MKAM16 and NNPDF.
+To construct the nucleon structure function we employ the expansion of Jacobi polynomials which is a suitable transform to convert the results of non-singlet structure function from the Laplace $s$-space to Bjorken $x$-space.
+We shall also consider the contributions of target mass correction as well as the higher twist effects at large-$x$ region for the proton and deuteron structure functions.
+Our results for the unpolarized quark distribution functions and nucleon structure functions are in good agreement with recent theoretical models and available experimental data.